peterigz/zest/docs/concepts/frame-graph/resources.md

 ### User Data

-Attach custom data to resources:
+Attach custom data to resources that you can retrieve inside a pass callback function.

 ```cpp
 // Store